 Legal 500 Once Again Ranks Porter Hedges Among the Leading Firms in the Country

-Legal 500 has once again recognized Porter Hedges nationally as among the leading firms in its 2015 U.S. law firm rankings.
-The ranking recognized the firm’s energy transactions (ranked for the first time), bankruptcy and construction practices along with eight attorneys in those areas including:
+Legal 500 has once again recognized Porter Hedges nationally as among the leading firms in its 2016 U.S. law firm rankings.
+The ranking recognized the firm’s energy transactions practice in oil and gas as well as conventional power, and the firm’s construction practice along with eight attorneys in those areas including:

 The Legal 500 is a series of guides to elite law firms worldwide with only 305 law firms recommended.
 The Legal 500 series has been one of the largest legal referral guides for more than 20 years for commercial and private companies, corporate counsel, CEOs, and professional advisers.
 The publication interviews in-house counsel and lawyers globally to compile its annual guides.